westerndigitalcorporation/zonedstorage.io/docs/tools/libzbc.md

   connected to such an adapter.
 * **Zoned Block Device Driver** This driver uses the kernel ZBD interface to control both ZBC and ZAC disks.
 This driver is only available if kernel zoned block device support is present and enabled.
+This driver is no longer available in *libzbc* v6 and on.
 * **File Emulation Driver** This driver emulates a host managed ZBC disk using a regular file or regular block device as backend storage.
 This driver is intended for development only.
 A more advanced ZBC disk emulation solution is provided by the [*tcmu-runner*](/docs/tools/tcmu-runner) project.
+This driver is no longer available in *libzbc* v6 an on.

 The figure below shows this structure.

 <Image src="tools-libzbc.png"
+title="libzbc v5.0.0 - v6.0.0 internal backend drivers organization"/>

+## *libzbc* versions

+The latest release of *libzbc*, version 6.0.0, has introduced some functionality changes that are not backwards compatible.
+In particular, **Zoned Block Device Driver** and **File Emulation Driver** are no longer available.
+The reason for the block driver removal is to avoid the overlap in functionality with [*libzbd*](libzbd.md).
+The file emulation driver has been taken out because the modern QEMU and [*tcmu-runner*](tcmu-runner.md) provide much more extensive and flexible means for ZBD emulation, making *libzbc*-based emulation obsolete.

+The figure below illustrates the new *libzbc* v6.0.0 structure.

+<Image src="tools-libzbc6.png"
-title="libzbc internal backend drivers organization"/>
+title="libzbc v5.0.0 - v6.0.0 internal backend drivers organization"/>

+## State model

 *libzbc* provides functions for discovering the zone configuration of a zoned device and for accessing the device.
 Accesses to the device may result in